e-nableitalia/bionic-boards/README.md

-# enable-it Bionic Boards - Thied iteration
+# enable-it Bionic Boards - Third iteration

 **This project is part of e-Nable.it Bionic Platform**